ajvelo/To-Do-List/README.md

 This app was done in effort to explain the differences and limitations of various ways to persist local data storage.

-### Some of the ways model layer objects were managed in this project
+### Some of the ways model layer objects were managed in this project:

 #### UserDefaults